ming-suhi/facebook-data-analyzer/README.md

 - Table of words you frequently use

 # Usage

+> ❗ **Note and Precaution**: The interpretation of your data is purely subjective to you, and thus can be destructive.
+If you believe you are one of those users, please do not proceed.
+The owner/developers/maintainers of this project will not be held liable for any damages(please refer to project license for more information).
+Above all, let us remember to practice self love.

 The steps below will not cover the installation of `Node` and `Git`, which are prerequisites for running this project.
 If you want to proceed with this project, but don't have `Node` and `Git` installed, please refer to other sources for installation.
 If you have experience in another language, you can try looking for a similar project using that language.

 A. Downloading your data from Facebook